 When viewing the NVG image, the brightness of the image will affect the amount of time it takes to adapt to the brightness level of the instrument lighting, thereby affecting the time it takes to interpret information provided by the instruments.
+The higher the quality (figure of merit (FOM), resolution, filters, contrast, etc.) of the 'tubes', the less critical this effect becomes.

 For example, if the instrument lighting is fairly bright, the time it takes to interpret information provided by the instruments may be instantaneous.
 However, if the brightness of the lighting is set to a very low level, it may take several seconds to interpret the information, thus increasing the heads-down time and increasing the risk of spatial disorientation.
 It is important to ensure that instrument lighting is kept at a brightness level that makes it easy to rapidly interpret the information.
-This will likely be brighter than one is used to during unaided operations.
+This will likely be brighter than the one that is used during unaided operations.
+If the NVGs are used in the transition phase from IFR to VFR, the brightness level of the instrument lighting should be set in advance.